Navigation: »No topics above this level«

-A dialog window appears which is organized in four areas:
+A dialog window appears which is organized in three panels:

-The standard and default procedure is to transfer the signal average in the VOIs, corresponding to the radio button Averaged VOI TAC.
-In addition to the average the standard deviation is also calculated and transferred as it is potentially useful for weighted fitting in PKIN.
+The standard and default procedure is to use the signal average in the VOIs, corresponding to the radio button Averaged VOI TAC.
+With this setting, not only the average is calculated and transferred, but also the standard deviation which may be used for weighted fits in PKIN.

-Instead of transferring the average signal per VOI, the individual TACs of the voxels enclosed in the VOIs can be transferred.
-This behavior is set by the TAC of each VOI voxel button.
-For performance reason there is a maximum number of TACs which will be considered for the transfer, per default set to 10'000.
+When the transfer mode is set to TAC of each VOI voxel, the individual voxel-wise TACs are transferred.
+There is a maximum number of TACs which will be considered for the transfer, per default set to 10'000.
 The number of voxels in the selected VOIs is shown in brackets in the control section.
 Naturally, the standard deviation is zero in this case.

 TAC Value Operations